-Located in the Biology Department at Saint Mary’s University, the Goud Lab is centered on fundamental and applied questions in plant ecology and evolutionary biology.
+Located in the Biology Department at Saint Mary’s University in Halifax, Nova Scotia, the Goud Lab is centered on fundamental and applied questions in plant ecology and evolutionary biology.
 Our research addresses how variation in plant form, function, and evolutionary history influence patterns of biodiversity and ecosystem function, and how we can use this information to solve environmental problems.
 We draw upon interdisciplinary methods to answer our research questions, including measurements of plant morphological, biochemical, and physiological traits, stable isotope analysis, trace gas exchange, and environmental measurements.
 When appropriate or possible these types of data are placed into a phylogenetic context.
 We use laboratory, greenhouse, and field experiments as well as natural observations and large-scale collaborative datasets.
+Many of our current research projects are related to plant responses to environmental stress, especially soil salt, acid, and metals.

 Ellie M. Goud